-4 Classification (deadline: 5th lab 6th lab)
+4 Classification (deadline: 5th lab)

 Exercise 11 - Categorical predictors.
 Using Auto.csv data from previous list create and compare two linear regression models for predicting mpg.
 In the first model use year treated as a continuous variable.
 In the second use year treated as a categorical variable.
 Which model is better?
 What if there were more than 13 values for variable year?
 Which model is easier to train?
-(Hint: see lab2.ipynb notebook mentioned on the lecture.)
 (10p)